Python API for the Chromation spectrometer dev-kit

 connected USB device.

 Developers may want to install additional packages required for running unit tests and rebuilding documentation.

-The emulator also requires the utility
+dev-kit hardware.
+The emulator requires utility

-socat, which is only
+socat, which is

-available for Mac and Linux.
+only available for Mac and Linux.

 - The documentation is built with Sphinx.
 Developers extending